ShaikhBorhanUddin/Zomato-Data-Analysis/README.md

 ## ❓ Analytic Questions

 The following questions are addressed in this project.
-For details explanation of every queston with relevant sql queries and visualizations please see [Solutions and Visualizations].
+For details explanation of every queston with relevant sql queries and visualizations please see [Solutions and Visualizations](https://github.com/ShaikhBorhanUddin/Zomato-Data-Analysis/blob/main/Solutions/solutions_and_visualizations.md).
 1. What are the top 10 restaurants by total sales amount?
 2. What is the average rating and total rating count for restaurants in the top 20 cities?
 3. What are the monthly order trends based on order volume over time?